How to Read China’s 2018 Negative List

-At the national level, the Special Administrative Measures on Access to Foreign Investment 2018 (“the Negative List”) will replace the previous Catalogue for the Guidance of Foreign Investment Industries, which was revised at a similar time last year.
+At the national level, the Special Administrative Measures on Access to Foreign Investment 2018 (“the Negative List”) will partly replace the previous Catalogue for the Guidance of Foreign Investment Industries, which was revised a similar time last year.
 Set to take effect on July 28, 2018, the Negative List will reduce the number of restrictive measures from 63 in the previous version to 48.

 Additionally, the Special Administrative Measures for Foreign Investment Access to Pilot Free Zones (Negative List) (“the FTZ Negative List”), which will apply within China’s free trade zones, will reduce restrictive measures from 95 in the previous version to 45.

-Alongside these negative lists, 22 Special Management Measures have also been introduced to highlight the changes made within the revised lists.
+Alongside these lists, 22 Special Management Measures have also been introduced to highlight the changes made within the revised lists.

-Negative Lists explained
+Negative Lists Explained

 The Negative List is a list of industries in which foreign investment is either prohibited or restricted.
 The Free Trade Zone Negative List follows the same logic, but is less restrictive than the national list and only applies to China’s free trade zones.

 For industries not included in the Negative List, foreign investors are given equal treatment to domestic Chinese investments, save for record-filing requirements.

 Restricted industries are usually only accessible to foreign investors through joint venture structures with Chinese companies or are restricted through shareholding limits.
 In other cases, foreign investors might need prior approval from MOFCOM to invest in a restricted industry.

 Previous investment catalogues also included a list of encouraged industries, which benefit from special incentives such as preferential tax rates.
 This list, however, is now separate from the Negative List, and a new version has not yet been released.